JarronL/pynrc/docs/install_clean.rst

 -------------------------------------

-.. _install_webbpsf:
+.. _install_stspf:

-Installing WebbPSF
+Installing STPSF
 ====================

-The easiest way to install WebbPSF without inducing package conflicts is to install some of its main dependencies, then WebbPSF using the ``--no-deps`` flag.
+The easiest way to install STPSF without inducing package conflicts is to install some of its main dependencies, then STPSF using the ``--no-deps`` flag.
 In this particular example, we use a combination of ``conda`` and ``pip``, because of minor issues installing ``photutils`` dependencies.

 .. code-block:: sh

     $ pip install photutils
     $ pip install pysiaf poppy
-    $ pip install webbpsf
+    $ pip install stspf

-This will install WebbPSF without installing its dependencies, which should mostly be already installed.
+This will install STPSF without installing its dependencies, which should mostly be already installed.

-WebbPSF Data Files
+STPSF Data Files
 --------------------------

-You will also need to download and install `WebbPSF data files
+You will also need to download and install `STPSF data files
-<https://webbpsf.readthedocs.io/en/stable/installation.html#installing-the-required-data-files>`_  [approx. 70 MB].
-Follow the same procedure as with the **stsynphot** data files, setting the ``WEBBPSF_PATH`` environment variable to point towards your ``webbpsf-data`` directory.
+<https://stpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files>`_  [approx. 70 MB].
+Follow the same procedure as with the **stsynphot** data files, setting the ``STPSF_PATH`` environment variable to point towards your ``stpsf-data`` directory.

 Matplotlib Backends